-- Review the Conditional Commitment to ensure that the loan closed according to the agreed conditions. - Review the executed loan agreement and promissory note and compare with the Conditional Commitment to ensure consistency with the agreed upon terms and personal liability of entity members. - Review the lender's proposed marketing plans to the secondary market.
+- Review the lender's proposed marketing plans to the secondary market.
 If the lender is proposing to sell the loan or a portion of the loan into the secondary market, documents should be checked to ensure consistency before sale.
-The authorized agency official should take additional care to review the Conditional Commitment, the Loan Guarantee, the loan agreement, and promissory notes to ensure the following: - •\--principal amount and interest rate are consistent and interest rate does not exceed the maximums established in paragraph 135--\ - closing date on the note and guarantee are consistent - borrower's name, lender's name, and FSA contact information are consistent on all documents. - For loans involving construction, review the lender's proposed plans for construction inspections and how they intend to ensure that the project is completed according to agreed upon terms.
+The authorized agency official should take additional care to review the Conditional Commitment, the Loan Guarantee, the loan agreement, and promissory notes to ensure the following: - principal amount and interest rate are consistent - closing date on the note and guarantee are consistent - borrower's name, lender's name, and FSA contact information are consistent on all documents. - For loans involving construction, review the lender's proposed plans for construction inspections and how they intend to ensure that the project is completed according to agreed upon terms.